dntech17/guinea_subdivision/README.md

 `
 npm run prod
 `
+##### Runing the test suite
+To run the test suite make sure first you've :
+- 1 - ran the dev build command
+- 2 - ran the prod build
+thos are needed to minify administrative json files that are used in the dist/index.js
+note: the test suite are made on dist/index.js

+then run the following command
+`
+npm run test
+`

 ##### A bug on UMD (Universal Module Definition)
 [A Tuto can be found here ](http://krasimirtsonev.com/blog/article/javascript-library-starter-using-webpack-es6)